 Due to the possibility of reseeding, it can become invasive in some areas.

-- ´Abbeville Blue´: This cultivar was selected in the early 1990’s and grows 6 feet tall and wide.
+- ´Abbeville Blue´: This cultivar was selected in the early 1990s and will grow 6 feet tall and wide.
 It has 12 to 18 inch long, deep blue panicle flowers.

-- ´Alba´: This large grower matures at a height of 10 to 15 feet and a width of 15 to 20 feet.
+- ´Alba´: This large grower matures at the height of 10 to 15 feet and a width of 15 to 20 feet.
 The flowers are white.

-- Blue Puffball™ (´PIIVAC-II´ PP26775): This compact cultivar grows 3 feet tall by 4 feet wide and is resistant to leaf spot.
+- Blue Puffball™ (´PIIVAC-II´ PP26775): This compact cultivar grows 3 feet tall by 4 feet wide and is resistant to leaf spot diseases.
 The flower panicles are deep blue.
-It was introduced by First Editions® in 2016.
+First Editions® introduced it in 2016.

 - Blue Diddley® (´SMVACBS´ PPAF, CBRAF): This 2015 Proven Winners introduction is a compact grower.
 It has lavender-blue flowers on a 3 to 6 feet tall and wide shrub.